Residential Zoning

 Every property in the City of Los Angeles has a zoning string - a combination of letters and numbers that encodes the rules governing what can be built there.
 A typical residential designation might read R1-1 or RE15-1-H. Understanding how to decode that string is the first step toward understanding your lot.

 The string has several components.
 The first element is the zone classification, which defines the use.
-For single-family residential properties, the most common zones are R1 (One-Family), RS (Suburban), RE (Residential Estate, with variations like RE9, RE11, RE15, RE20, and RE40 based on minimum lot size), and RA (Suburban Agricultural).
+For single-family residential properties, the most common zones are R1 (officially designated "One-Family" in the LAMC, though commonly referred to as single-family), RS (Suburban), RE (Residential Estate, with variations like RE9, RE11, RE15, RE20, and RE40 based on minimum lot size), and RA (Suburban Agricultural).
 The number following the zone classification is the height district, which governs maximum floor area ratio and, in some cases, height.
 Most residential properties are in Height District 1.
 Some properties carry additional suffixes or prefixes that indicate supplemental use districts, "D" limitations, or "Q" qualified conditions, each adding another regulatory layer.

 For single-family residential properties in Los Angeles, the metric that controls the size of your home is Residential Floor Area (RFA).
 This is not the same as the total square footage your real estate agent quotes.
 RFA is a defined term in the LAMC (Section 12.03) that includes specific areas and excludes others, and the calculation determines the maximum allowable building size on your lot.